 Micro lots unavailable

-Another disadvantage to ECN brokers is that the majority of them do not actually allow you to trade with micro-lots.
+Another disadvantage to ECN brokers is that the majority of them do not allow you to trade with micro-lots.
 A lot is a unit that measures the volume of an asset you are trading.
 The standard lot in Forex is worth 100 000 units of a certain currency.
 A mini lot is worth 10 000, and a micro lot is worth 1 000 units of said currency.
-Most STP brokers have no issue with you trading with these smaller units, and are able to execute trades with micro lots.
+Most STP brokers have no issue with you trading with these smaller units, and can execute trades with micro lots.

 However, the average ECN broker seeks to attract a different trader than the retail investor with lower amounts of capital who might prefer to place some smaller-scale trades.
 Therefore, such brokers usually avoid allowing you to trade with a micro lot and have a mini lot as the smallest unit of currency that could be traded.